Vitamin B12 deficiency: Treatment

+Measuring vitamin B12 values during or after treatment, in order to measure the effectiveness of treatment, is useless.

 Epidemiology

 Vitamin B12 deficiency is common and occurs worldwide.
 In the US and UK, around 6 percent of the general population have the deficiency; in those over the age of sixty, around 20 percent are deficient.
 In under-developed countries, the rates are even higher: across Latin America 40 percent are deficient; in some parts of Africa, 70 percent; and in some parts of India, 70 to 80 percent.

 According to the World Health Organization (WHO), vitamin B12 deficiency may be considered a global public health problem affecting millions of individuals.
 However, the incidence and prevalence of vitamin B12 deficiency worldwide is unknown due to the limited population-based data available (see table below).

 Developed countries such as the United States, Germany and the United Kingdom have relatively constant mean vitamin B12 concentrations.
 The data from the National Health and Nutrition Examination Survey (NHANES) reported the prevalence of serum vitamin B12 concentrations in the United States population between 1999 and 2002.
 Serum vitamin B12 concentrations of < 148 pmol/L was present in < 1% of children and adolescents.
 In adults aged 20–39 years, concentrations were below this cut-off in ≤ 3% of individuals.
 In the elderly (70 years and older), ≈ 6% of persons had a vitamin B12 concentration below the cut-off.